DE-IBH/cmk_ssv-monitors/README.md

 SSV vDiskData xenpool_01 OK - status is Healthy: Up to date
 ```

-Some of the monitor names already contain the DataCore Server name *dcore1*
+Some of the monitor names already contain the DataCore server name *dcore1*
 (_LogicalDisk*_, _ServerMachine_, _StreamLogicalDisk_).
 Disk pools and
 server ports need to be renamed to contain the hostname.
 To filter the
 non-local monitor items you could use *check-mk* rules: